 “VH,” as we say, is the official year-round town of the Island.
 There are plenty of people who live in the other towns off-season, but because this is where the ferry service runs twelve months of the year, Vineyard Haven is the economic center of the Island.
-It’s a handsome, unpretentious town with a working waterfront, a couple of decent restaurants and hotels, good shopping, legendary boat building, and a few exclusive neighborhoods where you may or may not be able to find a rental.
+It’s a handsome, unpretentious town with a working waterfront, a couple of decent restaurants and hotels, good shopping, and legendary boat building.
 It’s the most beach-deprived town on the Island, however, so if sun and sand are all you crave it may not be the place for you.
 Also, while the town recently approved liquor sales at restaurants, there are no bars or liquor stores.

 "We wander down to town – pick up take out from the Art Cliff truck or the Net Result, head to Owen Park for another glorious picnic and sunset on the beach."Nevette Previd